stonepros/stone/doc/mgr/orchestrator_modules.rst

 .. py:currentmodule:: orchestrator

-ceph-mgr orchestrator modules
+stone-mgr orchestrator modules
 =============================

 .. warning::

-    This is developer documentation, describing Ceph internals that are only relevant to people writing ceph-mgr orchestrator modules.
+    This is developer documentation, describing Stone internals that are only relevant to people writing stone-mgr orchestrator modules.

-In this context, *orchestrator* refers to some external service that provides the ability to discover devices and create Ceph services.
+In this context, *orchestrator* refers to some external service that provides the ability to discover devices and create Stone services.
 This includes external projects such as Rook.

-An *orchestrator module* is a ceph-mgr module (:ref:`mgr-module-dev`) which implements common management operations using a particular orchestrator.
+An *orchestrator module* is a stone-mgr module (:ref:`mgr-module-dev`) which implements common management operations using a particular orchestrator.